aimeerivers/aimeerivers.github.io/_posts/2021-08-14-building-a-raspberry-pi-dashboard.md

 If you see a lightning bolt symbol in the corner of the screen, it's a warning that your television USB output is not supplying the ideal amount of power to the Raspberry Pi.
 There is a small risk that the Raspberry Pi could start to behave strangely or corrupt the SD card.
 If this concerns you, get a proper plug adapter and power your Raspberry Pi from a standard power socket.

 In my experience the risk is very small, and in the worst case scenario I would just reinstall Raspberry Pi OS and follow this tutorial again.
 I like the Raspberry Pi being powered by the television because it can be turned on and off just with a TV remote.
-So i choose to disable the warnings.
+So I choose to disable the warnings.

 If you want to do this, it's time to start editing a file on the Raspberry Pi.
 From your SSH terminal: